ashlinrichardson/bin/README.md

 A collection of python and C/C++ programs to help with programming and image analysis related tasks.

 ## image data frame
 An image data frame is a folder with a set of image bands, either in a single file (BSQ format) or in multiple files.
 Files are identified by .hdr (ENVI format) header files.
+A file in an image frame must be a .hdr file, or must correspond to one.
+Moreover, the correspondence must be consistent.